 In the last decade, whether we wanted to or not, technology and the internet have become part of our lives.
 With the exception of the elderly, most have interacted and are interacting at least once a day with a device connected to the Internet.

 This huge network, the Internet, currently connects about 15 billion devices.
 From mobile phones, smartphones, computers, TVs, laptops and tablets, to systems and medical equipment, industrial, educational and research.

 On the internet you can do almost anything.
 From Online dating and marriage, up to bank transfers, control air conditioning and household elective remote feeding cat or dog, The acquisition of movable and immovable property, and even controlling heartbeat for the sick.

 As far as 2020 it is estimated that this maze called the Internet, will connect over 50 billion devices, Allowing hackers to infiltrate our electronics device and computer systems.

 Major targets are targeted by hackers big companiesWhere industrial espionage is practiced, banking institutions, research institutes, The educational, governmental institutions and the business environment.

-Of course any average user, so-called "home user" is not exempt from cyber attacks launched by hackers.
-From a simple laptop may be stolen data bank cards, of documents and confidential information prejudicial to the victim.
+Of course, even the average user, the so-called "home user" is not exempt from cyber attacks launched by hackers.
+Data can be stolen from a simple laptop bank cards, of documents and confidential information prejudicial to the victim.

-According to a Merrill Lynch Global Research April 2016, global cyber attacks caused damages of about 575 billion dollars.
+According to a Merrill Lynch Global Research April 2016, global cyber attacks caused damages of about $ 575 billion.

 How can we protect against hackers and cyber attacks